-HP can make a mean office printer, and this LaserJet Pro mode is an excellent example.
-It’s a 4-in-1 laser printer, scanner, copier, and fax machine with a 50-sheet auto feed tray and a massive paper tray that can hold up to 350 sheets.
-As you might expect, it’s fast too, sporting a 40 ppm (black and white) speed and snappy startup, with all different kinds of paper sizes supported for various projects.
-Two-sided printing is also supported, and like other modes, it’s notably fast compared to competitors.
+HP can make a mean office printer, and this LaserJet Pro model is an excellent example.
+It’s a 4-in-1 laser printer, scanner, copier, and fax machine with a 50-sheet auto-feed tray and a large paper tray that can hold up to 250 sheets plus a 10-sheet priority tray.
+As you might expect, it’s fast, too, sporting a 30-pages-per-minute (black and white) speed and snappy startup, with all different kinds of paper sizes supported for various projects.
+Two-sided printing also is supported, and like other modes, it’s notably fast compared to competitors.

-Ultimately, if you’re looking for a laser printer for your business, this should be one of your first stops.
+Ultimately, if you’re looking for a laser printer for your business, theshould be one of your first stops.
 The biggest downside is that the design isn’t exactly compact — it’s tough to fit this printer on a shelf or desk, so you may need to make some changes when making room.

 This Brother printer also offers speedy laser printing with options for two-sided print jobs, but one of its greatest advantages is the price: It’s hard to find a cheaper printer that sports this much power, and Brother is a very reliable brand to choose for businesses.
-It’s also very quick: Printing goes up to 42ppm with black-and-white printing.
+It’s also very quick: Printing goes up to 42 pages per minute with black-and-white printing.

-While the paper tray is smaller than HP’s model with a 250-sheet capacity, there’s also a 50-sheet multi-purpose tray for printing envelopes and other smaller side projects that have special requirements (you can also upgrade to a larger tray if you really need to).
-Connectivity options include Wi-Fi and Ethernet, as well as compatibility with Wi-Fi direct services like AirPrint, Google Cloud Print, and others.
+While the paper tray is smaller than HP’s model at 250 sheets maximum, there’s also a 50-sheet multipurpose tray for printing envelopes and other smaller side projects that have special requirements (you can also upgrade to a larger tray if you really need to).
+Connectivity options include Wi-Fi and Ethernet as well as compatibility with Wi-Fi Direct services like AirPrint, Google Cloud Print, and others.

-Additional business-friendly features include a function lock that allows administers to limit what specific user groups can do or change, and secure printing via a PIN for particularly sensitive documents.
-However, note that this is one model that doesn’t come with scanning or copying functionality.
+Additional business-friendly features include a function lock that allows administers to limit what specific user groups can do or change and secure printing via a PIN for particularly sensitive documents.
+However, note that theis one model that doesn’t come with scanning or copying functionality.

 Epson’s 4-in-1 printer is another strong option if you prefer ink printing to laser printing but still want a model that’s business-ready for everything from photos to document signing sessions.
 It offers a 250-sheet paper tray and a 30-sheet automatic feeder, with an option for two-sided printing.
 Connectivity options include Wi-Fi Direct, USB, and Ethernet.